alex-strobel/DPP-LabManual/Research/Analysis/Methods/EEG/Microstates.md

 To be precise, don't just talk halves but use the number of epochs that you noted down in step 2.
 5. Compute the averages of the newly labelled conditions in the pool.
 6. Turn each condition average into microstates by averaging the corresponding time points, just like you did above in step 8.
-7. Between each microstate pair, i.e. microstate 1 of condition A and microstate 1 of condition B, compute the cosine similarity:
+7. Between each microstate pair, i.e. microstate 1 of condition A and microstate 1 of condition B, compute the cosine similarity:<br>
 $\cos \theta = \frac{|A||B|}{\vec{|A|}\vec{|B|}}$ <br>
 Note that the denominator is referring to the vector’s Euclidean norm.
 8. Repeat steps 1-7 at least 3,000 times to get a null distribution for each microstate pair of your condition comparisons.